 What are some examples of abuse?

 Abuse can come in many different forms.
 The main categories of abuse are physical abuse, emotional abuse, sexual abuse, and psychological abuse.
 However, there are many more categories.
 Most often, these forms of abuse are referred to as violence against women or domestic violence.
 Physical violence can include physical harm such as hitting, kicking, or slapping, while emotional abuse involves insults or yelling.
 Sexual abuse can include any form of non-consensual sexual behavior, including rape or unwanted touching.
-Psychological abuse can be anything from demeaning a partner to convincing them what they believe is not true to forced isolation.
+Psychological abuse can be anything from demeaning a partner to convincing them that what they believe is not true to forced isolation.
 For more details on different types of abuse, you can read about violence facts at https://ncadv.org/learn-more.
 For domestic violence support, please call the national domestic violence hotline at 1-800-799-7233.

-What is worse mental or physical abuse?
+What is worse – mental or physical abuse?

 Neither mental abuse nor physical abuse is “worse” than the other because they both can include a wide array of different behaviors.
 They can both lead to long-term trauma and psychological damage.
-Rather than pitting different types of abuse against one another to create a sort of competition, we should rather focus on learning more about abuse, identifying it, and helping yourself or a loved one if they are in a situation of abuse.
+Rather than pitting different types of abuse against one another to create a sort of competition, we should focus on learning more about abuse, identifying it, and helping yourself or a loved one if they are in a situation of abuse.

 What type of abuse is the hardest to detect?

 Often when we think of domestic violence, we think of sexual violence or physical violence.
 Abuse, sexual or physical, can be easier to detect for individuals as it often involves physical actions.
 However, it is still stigmatized and thus can be very difficult to acknowledge.
 However, emotional abuse is widely regarded as the hardest to detect.
 If you feel controlled by your partner, if they are constantly bringing you down with words, or if you feel your partner does not take your emotions seriously or feel trapped and controlled, you may be experiencing emotional abuse, a form of domestic violence.
-For domestic violence support, you can always reach out to the national domestic violence hotline at 1-800-799-7233.
-The national domestic violence hotline is always free and confidential.

 What's the worst emotional pain?